 Once a client has made the employment status determination and passed it down the chain, it is up to the fee-payer to process the tax and NIC due on a worker's deemed payment via the payroll.

 So how does this work?

 First, the fee-payer needs to identify the amount that needs to be subject to tax and NIC.
 This is the deemed payment and is the sum of the total due to the worker excluding:

-- Expenses incurred that would be claimable if the worker were employed
+- and expenses incurred that would be claimable if the worker were employed,